Challenging Anti-Black Racism: A Primer

 This series presents a foundational understanding of how implicit anti-Black bias and micro-exclusions are resultant manifestations of a history of anti-Black racism (ABR) in Canada.
 In better understanding this link, leaders are supported to stop the cycles of discrimination through re-examining personal behaviour and organizational policies.

-The three webinars offer in-depth analysis for any organization or school that wants to deepen their understanding of how systemic and embedded anti-Black racism works against the creation of a more equitable and inclusive society.
+The two webinars offer in-depth analysis for any organization or school that wants to deepen their understanding of how systemic and embedded anti-Black racism works against the creation of a more equitable and inclusive society.
 In most institutions, anti-Black racism occurs in subtle ways, such as cultural cloning (majority-white leadership gravitating toward and favouring those like themselves) and assimilation at the expense or exclusion of Black communities and groups.

 The impacts show up as invisible inter-generational unrealised potential, with 2016 StatCan data showing that while 94% of Black youth aged 15 to 25 aspired towards achieving a bachelor’s degree or higher, only 60% thought that they could.
 They also appear as the ubiquitous exclusion of Black employees: a 2019 Catalyst Canada study showed that on average 41% of Black workers reported being highly on guard at work, with an average 68% thinking of quitting their jobs (as a result of being on guard).